krushilnaik/krushilnaik.github.io/README.md

 # krushilnaik.github.io

-All my projects and experiences in one place (temporarily deployed to Netlify).
+All my projects and experiences in one place.

 [Deployed Site](krushilnaik.dev)